-1. Receipt of the mid-rate care element or the high rate mobility component of the Disability Living Allowance (DLA) or War Pensioners' Mobility Supplement (please note that DLA is being replaced by Personal Independence Payments (PIP's) and it is unclear how these changes will impact on the level of proof which should reasonably be accepted)

-- 2. Receipt of either the Severe Disablement Allowance or Attendance Allowance. - 3.
+- 1. Receipt of the mid-rate care element or the high rate mobility component of the Disability Living Allowance (DLA), War Pensioners' Mobility Supplement or Personal Independence Payments (PIP).
+The DLA will be replaced by PIPs.
+The process will be phased across the UK and it is anticipated that DLA will end in September 2017, although early indication is that this may be postponed. - 2.
+Receipt of either the Severe Disablement Allowance or Attendance Allowance. - 3.
 War Pensioners' Mobility Allowance or War or Service Disablement Pension for 80% or more disability. - 4.
 Blind or partially sighted registration certificate (BD8 or CVI Certificate) or evidence from an eye specialist, for example an optometrist, that the individual would qualify to be registered as severely sight impaired (blind) or sight impaired (partially sighted).
 Further advice can be found on the Royal National Institute of Blind People (RNIB) website. - 5.
 A personal letter from the GP, community nurse or social worker that the individual has a long term impairment or 'disability' and requires assistance. - 6.
 Confirmation in writing from Social Services that the individual is included on their Deaf Register, or a letter or report from an aural specialist confirming that hearing loss has been recorded at 70 95 dBHL or worse. - 7.
 Confirmation in writing from Social Services that the individual has a learning difficulty or disability.
 This may include Proof of Registration with Social Services, or if not on the Local Authority Register, a letter from a doctor or support worker confirming that the individual has a difficulty in learning new skills, or may be unable to cope independently.
 For children a letter from the head teacher at a special school confirming eligibility will be acceptable.